wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-scale-split-merge-security-configuration.md

 To customize:

 *    -n with the service URL.
-Wildcards ("CN=*.cloudapp.net") and alternative names ("CN=myservice1.cloudapp.net, CN=myservice2.cloudapp.net") are supported.
+Wildcards ("CN=*.chinacloudapp.cn") and alternative names ("CN=myservice1.chinacloudapp.cn, CN=myservice2.chinacloudapp.cn") are supported.
 *    -e with the certificate expiration date
 Create a strong password and specify it when prompted.